-Be sure to allow your potatoes to completely cool prior to mashing and blending so the potatoes will not mash too smooth.
-If you want a really smooth potato salad that is more like smooth mashed potatoes, go ahead and mash and blend while the potatoes are still warm.
+Be sure to allow your potatoes to completely cool prior to mashing and blending so the potatoes will not mash too smooth unless of course you prefer your Potato Salad to be really smooth and not chunky.

 I use my handy dandy small food chopper to chop the boiled eggs really well.
 They disperse better throughout the potato salad when chopped well.

 ***Follow our Pinterest Boards***

 One of my personal favorite kitchen tools is my hand held potato masher.
 I wish I had the one I grew up watching my Mama use.
 It had a red wood handle.
 I remember it well.

 Sometimes we like to slice a boiled egg rather thin to top the Potato Salad but first we sprinkle it with Paprika for some added color.

 Potato Salad is a summer side dish staple.
 Great for Pic nics and a must have side dish for Easter dinner!